batra-mlp-lab/WAY/README.md

 ### Dataset Download
-You will also need to first install the WAY dataset described [here (https://meerahahn.github.io/way/data)] into the data folder.
+You will need to download the WAY dataset described [here (https://meerahahn.github.io/way/data)] into the data folder.

 | Dataset | Extract path | Size |
 |-------------- |---------------------------- |------- |